 2.1.1.
 Stated initial inclination

-The value of the dipped-beam initial inclination specified by the motor vehicle manufacturer serving as a reference value for the calculation of permissible variations.
+The value of the passing-beam initial inclination specified by the motor vehicle manufacturer serving as a reference value for the calculation of permissible variations.

 2.1.2.
 Measured initial inclination

-The mean value of dipped-beam inclination or vehicle inclination measured with the vehicle in condition No. 1, as defined in Annex 5, for the category of vehicle under test.
+The mean value of passing-beam inclination or vehicle inclination measured with the vehicle in condition No. 1, as defined in Annex 5, for the category of vehicle under test.
 It serves as a reference value for the assessment of variations in beam inclination as the load varies.

 2.2.
-Dipped-beam inclination
+Passing-beam inclination

 It may be defined as follows: